-Applying the Cauchy-Schwartz inequality to the numerator of (54), we see that the regret reconstruction filter (54) has the property that its magnitude is no larger than 1.
+Applying the Cauchy-Schwartz inequality to the numerator of (53), we see that the regret reconstruction filter (53) has the property that its magnitude is no larger than 1.

-Next, we consider subspace reconstruction with $H{\mathcal{A}}$ of Theorem 1, where we assume that x(t) is in a SI subspace $\mathcal{A}$ generated by a function a(t), such that $\mathcal{A} \oplus \mathcal{S}^{\perp} = \mathcal{H}$ .
-This direct-sum condition can be verified quite easily in shift-invariant systems by exploiting the following result.
+Next, we consider subspace reconstruction with H_A of Theorem 1 assuming that x(t) is in a SI subspace A generated by a function a(t), such that $A \oplus S^{\perp} = \mathcal{H}$.
+This direct-sum condition can be verified quite easily in SI systems by exploiting the following result.